David Satter: There will be no negotiation. By holding on to the occupied areas, Russia has its foot in Georgia’s throat.

 They cannot imagine disobeying an order, but are convinced that it is heroism.
 They are propagandized and everyone else believes the same.
 Very few people have the strength to think independently, because this is the mentality of the movement, especially in wartime.

-What impact does this mentality have on non Russians, especially when it is about the neighbors such as Georgia?
+What impact does this mentality have on Russians, especially when it is about the neighbors such as Georgia?

 Everywhere, including in the United States, there is a risk of herd mentality.
-In the US, for instance, there are institutions that keep these movements in check.
+In the US, for instance, there are democratic institutions that keep these movements in check.
 In Russia, the country itself is the movement.

 In Georgia, even during Soviet times, perhaps because of Georgian tradition, or because of the type of country Georgia is we have always seen more people displaying skepticism and striving for independence than we see in Russia.
 But that doesn’t mean, under the right conditions and circumstances, that this kind of mentality can’t be fostered in Georgia.
 It can be up to a certain point, but not as much as it is in Russia.